abukhadra/Quran/README.md

 and builds a syntax tree consisting of three types of elements: Surah (Chapter), Ayah (Verse), Word.

-to run a quick test :
+To run a quick test :
     ````
     $  cargo run > output.txt
     ````